Bayonnaise/clothing-website/README.md

 When you enter a valid voucher code it's added to the basket, but the discount is only applied when the conditions are met.
 If you remove products until the total value no longer meets a voucher condition, the discount is removed - but the voucher remains applied, and if you add more products that discount will reappear.

+I implemented the following classes:
+- `Product.js` contains the product name, price, category and quantity.
+- `Voucher.js` contains the discount amount, minimum spend and any other conditions.
+- `Basket.js` stores the added products, as well as the currently applied voucher, and can calculate its total value (with and without discount).
+- `Shop.js` stores the product inventory and adds and removes items from the basket.

 With more time I would implement:
 - filters for the product list
 - proper product images and a full database
 - better feedback when entering vouchers
+- the ability to apply multiple vouchers
 - a checkout button!

 ####Tools used